Wamacava/RoboticsYouBot/README.md

 Inverse kinematics is the reverse proces to direct kinematics.
 Through it we compute the joint parameters that achieve a specified position of the end-effector.

 We assume that:
- - first join is moving only into 5 positions (it could be also computed as arctan2(x,y) but it require some assumptions).
+ The first join is moving only into 5 positions (it could be also computed as arctan2(x,y) but it require some assumptions).
 In our project:
 - right – to pick/place something on the right
 - left
 - front